globalgiving/metabase/GLOBALGIVING.md

     docker run -d -p 3000:3000 --name metabase globalgiving/metabase:v0.38.0.1

+It should come up at [http://localhost:3000/](http://localhost:3000/)

-For more on running a local copy of our fork for ETL/data stack testing purposes, [see the ETL docs](https://github.com/globalgiving/etl#exploring-etled-data-locally-via-metabase)
+For more on running a local copy of our fork for ETL/data stack testing purposes, [see the ETL docs](https://github.com/globalgiving/etl#exploring-etled-data-locally-via-metabase).

 ## Deploy to Production